 Documents such as a marriage certificate or birth certificate can be provided to prove your family relationship.
 If you are applying for settled status as a family member before your relation has applied, you will also need to show evidence of their identity and residence.
 As a result, it is advisable to make your applications at the same time and link them together, which can be done during the application process.

-What are the suitability criteria to apply for the settlement scheme?
+What are the suitability requirements to apply for the settlement scheme?

 You will fail to meet the settled status requirements and so not be successful in your application if you do not satisfy the suitability criteria.